-Our restricted stock units granted prior to the Business Combination vest upon the satisfaction of both a service condition and a liquidity condition.
-The liquidity condition for 2.5 million restricted stock units is satisfied upon the occurrence of a sale transaction ("Acquisition") or the completion of an initial public offering.
-The Two-Step Merger did not result in the satisfaction of this liquidity condition as it did not meet the definition of an Acquisition per the award agreements.
-As of December 31, 2021, there was approximately \$21.2 million of unrecognized compensation costs related to these restricted stock units.
-The closing of the Two-Step Merger satisfied the liquidity condition in 2.7 million restricted stock units.
-As a result, \$16.0 million of compensation cost associated with service rendered prior to the Two-Step Merger was recognized at upon the closing of the Two-Step Merger and compensation cost will be recognized over the remaining requisite service period.
+Our restricted stock units granted prior to the Business Combination vested upon the satisfaction of both a service condition and a liquidity condition.
+The liquidity condition for 2.4 million of the restricted stock units ("Liquidity 1 RSUs") was satisfied upon the occurrence of a sale transaction (an "Acquisition") or the completion of an initial public offering.
+The Business Combination did not result in the satisfaction of this liquidity condition, as it did not meet the definition of an Acquisition per the award agreements.
+However, on May 12, 2022, the board of directors waived the liquidity condition associated with the Liquidity 1 RSUs, permitting them to vest (based on service).
+We recognized approximately \$8.2 million of stock-based compensation expenses associated with the Liquidity 1 RSUs in the second quarter of 2022.
+The closing of the Business Combination satisfied the liquidity condition for the remaining 2.7 million restricted stock units (i.e., the Liquidity 2 RSUs).
+As a result, \$16.0 million of compensation cost associated with service rendered prior to the Business Combination was recognized upon the closing of the Business Combination and additional compensation cost will be recognized over the remaining requisite service period.